asmam-icpl/opentelemtry-instrument/README.md

 # opentelemtry-instrument
-this repository about the code of task related to infopercept
+this repository about the code of task related to instrument